ShivOnly/threat-intelligence-ui/README.md

 ## 🚀 Features

+- 🤖 **Responsive UI/UX** - Responsive to any screen size and better optimization of everything within it
 - 📊 **Summary Dashboard** – Total IOCs & severity breakdown
 - 🔍 **IOC Filtering** – Filter by severity or type
 - 📑 **IOC List** – Interactive IOC table/list